Pumpkin seed oil - specialty from Styria

 The oil mill is recommended by Slow Food Styria.

 Parking at the airport

 Accommodation in Kitzeck

-Source: own research on site.
-We thank Styria Tourism for supporting this trip.
-Our opinion, as always, remains our own.
+Source pumpkin seed oil: own research on site.
+We would like to thank Steiermark Tourismus for supporting this trip.
+However, as always, our opinion remains our own.

 Text Pumpkin Seed Oil: © Copyright Monika Fuchs and TravelWorldOnline